MarwaHusseinZaki/Lifecycle-Mapping/README.md

 Enabling Compliance Monitoring of Process Execution Engines: The Case of Activiti

-to run the code:
+•	to run the code:
-open Netbeans or any other tool open the  "Test packages" open the "LoanRequestProcessWithEsperTest" class right clic on the main test method clickk on "Run Focused Test Method"
+o	open Netbeans or any other tool o	open the  "Test packages" o	open the "LoanRequestProcessWithEsperTest" class o	right click on the main test method o	click on "Run Focused Test Method"